shivaniberi/twitter-sentiment-analysis/README.md

----

 # **Twitter Sentiment Classification & Error Analysis**

 This repository contains an end-to-end sentiment analysis pipeline built using the **Sentiment140** Twitter dataset.
-The project follows industry-standard machine learning procedures such as preprocessing, multi-model evaluation, and detailed error analysis.
+The project follows industry-standard machine learning workflows, including preprocessing, baseline modeling, transformer-based modeling, and detailed error analysis.

-Originally created as an academic assignment, the project has been extended into a research-style implementation with structured methodology, experiments, and model performance comparisons.
+Originally developed as an academic assignment, the project has been expanded into a research-oriented implementation with structured methodology, evaluation, and insights into model failures.

 ---

 ## **Project Overview**

-This project uses the entire Sentiment140 dataset for training machine learning models.
+This project uses the **entire Sentiment140 dataset** for training machine learning models.
 From the full dataset of 1.6 million tweets, the following splits were created:

-Training: all tweets except those reserved for evaluation
+* **Training:** all tweets except evaluation sets
-Validation: 4,000 tweets
+* **Validation:** 4,000 tweets
-Test (Evaluation): 4,000 tweets
+* **Test (Evaluation):** 4,000 tweets

-This ensures the model is trained on the maximum amount of available data, while keeping clean and balanced validation and test subsets for proper evaluation.
+Using the full dataset ensures maximum exposure to linguistic variations, slang, abbreviations, and informal writing styles commonly found on Twitter.

 The project includes:

 * Real-world tweet preprocessing
-* Multiple embedding methods
-* LSTM-based model architectures
+* Baseline classical models and deep learning architectures
+* Transition from classical models to transformers due to context limitations
-* Error analysis on misclassified samples
+* Error analysis of misclassified samples

 ---

 ## **Dataset**

-This project uses the **Sentiment140** dataset published on Kaggle:
+This project uses the **Sentiment140** dataset from Kaggle:

-**Dataset link:**
+Dataset link:
 [https://www.kaggle.com/datasets/kazanova/sentiment140](https://www.kaggle.com/datasets/kazanova/sentiment140)

-**Primary file used:**
+Primary file required:
 `training.1600000.processed.noemoticon.csv`

-> Note: Due to GitHub file-size limitations, the dataset is **not included** in this repository.
+> Due to GitHub file-size limitations, the dataset is **not included** in this repository.
-> Please download it from Kaggle and place it in:
+> Download it from Kaggle and place it in:
-> `data/train/` before running the notebook.
+> `data/train/`

 ---